navarroaxel/navarroaxel.github.io/blog/use-google-optimize-in-react-web-for-a-b-testing.md

 I'll explain how to create an experiment in the Google Optimize (GO) panel to get a simple boolean flag in our JavaScript code, specifically using Reactjs, to display the original version of our web, or the experiment.

-I won't make the focus in how to create an experiments or specific configurations.
-I'll center this post in how to connect GO with JavaScript code.
+I won't focus on how to create experiments or specific configurations.
+I'll center this post on how to connect GO with JavaScript code.

 ## Introduction

-I needed to integrate Google Optimize to make an A/B testing in a project I'm working on.
-I found that GO was made for end users that them can make little changes (text, CSS styles, etc.) in the website without need a developer.
+I needed to integrate Google Optimize to do an A/B testing in a project I'm working on.
+I found that GO was made for end users so that they can make little changes (text, CSS styles, etc.) in the website without needing a developer.

 But I couldn't find a good guide about how to receive a `bool` flag in the frontend to develop a basic `if` in JavaScript.